aljazfrancic/stonks-bot/ENVIRONMENT_VARIABLES.md

-# 🔧 Environment Variables for Stonks Bot
+# 🔧 Environment Variables

-This document lists all the environment variables needed to run the Stonks Bot on Railway.
+Reference for all environment variables used by Stonks Bot.

 ## 📋 Required Environment Variables